goshevs/ifeats/README.md

 ### Working programs

-* core-programs.ado      : core simulation programs that are currently under development
+`core-programs.ado` -- core simulation programs that are currently under development

 The core program here is `ifeats`.
 It has the following syntax: